 - In the spring or summer make a luncheon appointment with your spouse.
 Meet him and drive to the local cemetery.
 Spread your tablecloth and eat your sandwiches and thank God that you are still alive.
 Share with each other one thing you would like to do before you die.

 - Ask your spouse for a list of five activities that he would enjoy doing with you.
 Make plans to do one of them each month for the next five months.
 If money is a problem, space the freebies between the “we can’t afford these” events.

 - Ask your spouse where she most enjoys sitting when talking with you.
 The next week, call her in the afternoon and say, “I want to make a date with you one evening this week to sit on the yellow sofa and talk.
 Which night and what time would be best for you?”

 - Think of an activity your spouse enjoys, but which brings little pleasure to you: football, symphony, a jazz concert, or TV sleeping.
-Tell your spouse that you are trying to broaden your horizons and would like to join her in this activity sometimes this month.
+Tell your spouse that you are trying to broaden your horizons and would like to join her in this activity sometime this month.
 Set a date and give it your best effort.
-Ask questions about the activity at break times.
+Ask questions about the activity during break times.